LibreQoE/LibreQoS/src/TESTING-1.4.md

 11. If you didn't see errors, detach with `Ctrl-A, D`

-# Bugfix for slowly Ubuntu starting (~2 minutes penalty) in situation when networking interfaces are down when starting
+# Bugfix for slowly Ubuntu starting (~2 minutes penalty) in situation when one of the networking interface is down during startup

 #List all services whitch are requires network
 systemctl show -p WantedBy network-online.target